fenago/intro-ruby/lab_guides/Lab_4.md

 learn their signatures.
 As long as the signature of a method remains the same, a developer can feel free to reimplement a method however they wish, and we can count on our code not breaking from this change.
 This is called encapsulation and is a core concept in OOP.
-We will talk more about method signatures throughout this lab, while we will talk more about encapsulation in the next lab, *Lab 5*, *Object-Oriented Programming with Ruby*.

-There is a nuance about method signatures, implementations, and encapsulations to be aware of.
-Ruby is not statically typed, which means a method could be reimplemented such that the return value could change.
-The same method could be reimplemented where it previously returned a number and now returns a string.
-Ruby does not enforce return types; so, as a method developer, it is your responsibility to manage what types of values are being returned and to keep things consistent.

 Here are some quick examples from the Ruby library: